ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/rtos.md

 A [`Mutex`](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/classrtos_1_1Mutex.html) is used to synchronize the execution of threads, for example to protect the access to a shared resource.

-<span class="warnings"> **Warning - ISR:** The ``Mutex`` methods cannot be called from interrupt service routines (ISR).
-In the current version of mbed OS, if you attempt to use a mutex from within an ISR, nothing happens; attempts to lock a mutex succeed immediately, regardless of whether the lock is actually free.
+<span class="warnings"> **Warning - ISR:** The `Mutex` methods cannot be called from interrupt service routines (ISR).
+In the current version of Mbed OS, if you attempt to use a mutex from within an ISR, nothing happens; attempts to lock a mutex succeed immediately, regardless of whether the lock is actually free.
 In other words, if you acquire a mutex lock in an ISR, you can break the thread safety mechanisms and introduce race-conditions into an otherwise safe piece of code.
-Future versions of mbed OS will provide warnings and ultimately prevent this from happening. </span>
+Future versions of Mbed OS will provide warnings and ultimately prevent this from happening. </span>

 <span class="images">![](Images/Thread/Mutex.png)</span>